-***FLORIDA is now authorized.
-Residents within the state of FLORIDA that wish to be tested may now contact their physician for ordering***
+*** RHODE ISLAND is now authorized.
+Residents within the state of RHODE ISLAND that wish to be tested may now contact their physician for ordering ***

-We can now perform testing in 48 US states.
-These are the remaining states that we are awaiting approvals:
+We can now perform testing on specimens received from 49 US states.
+This is the remaining state from which we are seeking approval:

 What is PANDAS/PANS?